JamesPesenti/InnerAuraRNApp/README.md

 # InnerAuraRNApp

-Created a react native app version for the inner aura readings website
+Created a react native app version of the inner aura readings website